General

 This library uses shallow cloning for state tree updates.
 This has worked well for us, even on medium-to-large sized applications.

-Redux Resource does not work well with libraries like Immutable.js, although we're open to adding support for Immutable if it doesn't bloat the library too much.
-If this is something you're interested in, open an issue and we can talk more about it.
+Redux Resource does not work well with libraries like , although we're open to adding support for Immutable if it doesn't bloat the library too much.
+If this is something you're interested in, and we can talk more about it.

 No, this library is agnostic to the format that you receive data in.
 The only requirement is that each resource that you pass into this library has an id